 This is the first in a series of planned articles dealing with Captain Kirk's green wraparound tunics (a.k.a. the "captain's wraps"), as seen in seasons one and two of STAR TREK: The Original Series.

-The author's own 2016 re-creation of the Season 2 Wraparound uniform (tunic pictured herein) achieved one of 30 coveted finalist slots in the 50th Anniversary Costume Contest on the mainstage at Star Trek Las Vegas.
+Pictured herein, the author's 2016 re-creation of the Season 2 Wraparound uniform achieved one of 30 coveted finalist slots in the 50th Anniversary Costume Contest at Star Trek Las Vegas; his 2017 replica of the Season 1 Wraparound achieved the same the following year.

-The Season 1 Wraparound Tunic is currently being patterned by the same, with tutorials for both variants intended for future publication on Starfleet.ca.
+Tutorials for both variants are intended for future publication on Starfleet.ca.

 Meanwhile, this article shall provide prerequisite knowledge for constructing a competent replica: including references to the episodes in which the wraparounds appeared and links to resources for independent design study.